Orlando Child Custody Lawyer

 - A parent’s ability to provide a home for the child, free of substance abuse.

 - A parent’s ability to shield the child from ongoing court action by not discussing the litigation with the child or otherwise exposing the child to such information.

 - Any other factor that relates to the best interests of the child.

 Child custody cases in Orlando have changed over the years; these days, joint custody awards are common.

 Historically, child custody courts would almost always give mothers a vast majority of the parenting time with the child.
-Today, however, more Florida courts are giving mothers and fathers an equal footing when it comes to parenting time with the children.
+Today, however, more Florida courts are giving mothers and fathers an equal footing when it comes to parenting time with their children.

-It seems that courts are split on this issue with big city courts giving more parents rotating 50-50 time-sharing and smaller rural courts taking a more traditional approach giving mother’s the majority of parenting time with children more of the time.
-Our experienced child custody law firm in Orlando Florida can guide you through the confusion and help you to make sense of the family law courts.
+It seems that courts are split on this issue with big city courts giving more parents rotating 50-50 time-sharing and smaller rural courts taking a more traditional approach giving mothers the majority of parenting time with children more of the time.
+This is why, men should seek a Men’s Divorce attorney near them in order to ensure they get the same child custody privileges as their spouse.
+Our experienced child custody law firm in Orlando, Florida can guide you through the confusion and help you to make sense of the family law courts.

 Today, the courts use terms such as time-sharing, parenting plan, and shared parental responsibility to address custody and visitation cases.
 An experienced child visitation lawyer knows the ins and outs of litigating in Orlando, Florida, and can work on a parenting agreement that will mean the most time for you, the best possible child support figures, and a lower chance of ending up back in court for a modification later.